Polestar: Standalone brand (2017–present)

 In 2023, Polestar announced construction of its new headquarters – a 80000 m2 building in central Gothenburg.

 In February 2024, Volvo (itself 79.5% owned by Geely at the time) announced that it would attempt to reduce its ownership stake in Polestar from 48% to 18%, by transferring of stock to its shareholders.
 This would result in PSD Investment (Geely founder Li Shufu's personal company) becoming the largest shareholder with at least a 39% stake.
 In April 2024, Geely Holdings became a major new shareholder, directly owning approximately 24% of Polestar.
 The free float also rose to about 18% of shares at that time, signifying that Volvo's February plan had been substantially realized.

 In June 2025, Polestar announced a US$200 million equity investment by PSD Investment, an entity that is controlled by Li Shufu.
 Polestar sold more than 190 million Class A American depositary shares (ADS) to PSD Investment - which would make Li Shufu holds 44% of Polestar.
 The transaction would reduce Volvo Cars' stake in Polestar from 18% to 16%, with Geely and Li Shufu's stake increased to 66% combined.

+In October 2025, Polestar closed its last direct-sales store in China, while the company said its other operations in China would be unaffected by the closure.

+In June 2026, Polestar announced that it would be withdrawing from the United States market after the United States Department of Commerce Bureau of Industry and Security, citing a rule banning vehicles that use connected software and hardware associated with China and Russia, denied Polestar the right to sell new vehicles after the 2027 model year.
+The company stated that it would continue to service existing cars in the country.